Free UK Shipping 📦 Today: Choose a free gift with RiutBag X35.2

 2. Emergency Contact:

-• An emergency contact is a person whom you designate to be contacted in case of an emergency.
+• An emergency contact is a person you designate to be contacted in case of an emergency.

 • The role of an emergency contact is primarily to provide information, assistance, or support during an emergency, rather than having any legal or decision-making authority.

-In summary, next of kin are your closest relatives who may be contacted in various legal and medical situations, whereas emergency contacts are individuals you designate to be contacted specifically in case of an emergency, regardless of their familial relationship to you.
+In summary, next of kin are your legally closest relatives who may be contacted in various legal and medical situations, whereas emergency contacts are individuals you designate to be contacted specifically in case of an emergency, regardless of their familial relationship to you.
 It's possible for someone to be both your next of kin and your emergency contact, but they serve distinct roles in different contexts.

 Who is my next of kin under UK law?